cooperyoung/StockAlg/README.md

 The question then is: "what is the optimum values of m1 and m2?" and "how to do we pick which stocks to put our money into?"
-The first depends on the company (in particular, a company's volitility) while the second depends on weights that will need to be carefully optimized.
+The first depends on the company (in particular, the company's volitility) while the second depends on weights that will need to be carefully optimized.